Exploit Writing Tutorial: ROP with Shellcode

 Below, the dump of the corrupted stack with the payload.

-On the following dump,
+On the following dump, ROP CHAIN 1 is colored in green,

-in blue and the embedded shellcode is colored in red.
+ROP CHAIN 2 in blue and the embedded shellcode is colored in red.

 An extra gadget in yellow, is added at the end of the ROP chain.

-This last gadget pointe to a
+This last gadget pointe to a nop instruction to facilitate the

 debugging task.